strawberry-graphql/get-pr-info-action/README.md

 - `pr-number`: The PR number
 - `contributor-name`: The name of the contributor, it falls back to the contributor's username if the name is not set.
 - `contributor-username`: The username of the contributor.
+- `contributor-twitter-username`: The twitter username of the contributor.
 - `repository-name` : The name of the base repository

 ## Example usage